 All of the students that went to the Careers Evening found it to be a wonderful experience.
 Some Year 9’s told me that the evening gave them a better idea of what subjects they want to take for GCSEs.
 As a Year 10, I found the evening very useful as I have work experience coming up in a couple of months so I was able to talk to people from businesses I would like to do work experience with.
 I was also able to see what universities offered potential career paths I would want to go down.
 All of the businesses and universities at the event gave great advice and had inspiring stories about their business/job.
 There was a great selection of businesses; ranging from Heathrow Airport Ltd to Virgin Media, this meant there was something that interested everyone.

 From Vanshi in Year 10

 “The event was filled to the brim with many different opportunities and students all across the year group.
 The businesses offered great advice to everyone, even as a Year 10, I found it extremely useful.
 There were various businesses that cover many probable future careers- from Heathrow to Visa, covering a large range of interests and able to adapt to all the student’s needs.
 As well as this, many colleges/universities attended such as Henley and Oxford.
-Personally, I found the Oxford professor very accommodating and quick to answer any questions me or my family had.
-My friends in the younger years also believed this event to help them understand what they wanted to better.
+Personally, I found the Oxford professor very accommodating and quick to answer any questions my family and I had.
+My friends, in the younger years, also believed this event helped them understand more about the process of finding out about future careers better.
 For me, it helped me consider different areas in which I could obtain work experience.”

 From Mridhula in Year 12